wmginsberg/cli-arcade/README.md

 * Run `python speedmath.py`

 ### Features
-* Hit enter to begin
+* Hit enter to begin and choose a level
-* You will receive 10 math problems incl. -, +, and * for single digit numbers
+* You will receive 10 math problems incl. -, +, and *
 * Answer as fast as you can and your time and score will be returned
 * Your total is your time * score.